 Earl & Harriet Nehring’s Story

-Petey convinced Harriet to become the first Executive Director of KINH.
-She held that position for 15 years, until she retired in 1990.
+Harriet Nehring was the first Executive Director of Kansans for Improvement of Nursing Homes (KINH now KABC).
+She held that position for 15 years, from 1975 until she retired in 1990.

 A few years later Harriet began having memory problems and was diagnosed with Alzheimer’s.
 Her husband Earl was her dedicated caregiver, first at home and later when she was in a long-term care facility.
 Earl was a strong advocate for Harriet’s rights, as well as the rights of other older adults needing care.